OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-advanced.md

 An Excel formula often refers to other cells.
 These cells are known as "precedents" to the formula.
 To learn more about Excel features related to relationships between cells, see the [Display the relationships between formulas and cells](https://support.microsoft.com/office/display-the-relationships-between-formulas-and-cells-a59bef2b-3701-46bf-8ff1-d3518771d507) article.

 With [Range.getDirectPrecedents](/javascript/api/excel/excel.range#getdirectprecedents--), your add-in can locate the direct precedents to a formula.
 The `getDirectPrecedents` method returns the precedents of a formula that are in the same workbook.

+> [!IMPORTANT]
-This method can't trace precedent cells across workbooks.
+> The `getDirectPrecedents` method can't trace precedent cells across workbooks.

 The following sample gets the direct precedents for the active range and then changes the background color of those precedent cells to yellow.